Growing in Faith - Called to Serve

 The Mission Ministry delivered Thanksgiving Baskets to the Salvation Army (formerly Christian Women’s Thrift Store) for pickup by 12 needy Howard County families before Thanksgiving.
 Thanks to Ministry of Mission members (Boytims and Kantsipers) for shopping for the food and to the congregation for providing the $50 grocery store gift cards.

 SWAT (Stop Waste and Trash)

-A team of volunteers from our church championed by Tom Harris help improve the environment along Route 40 by picking up trash quarterly as part of the State’s Adopt-A-Highway beautification program.
+A team of volunteers from our church, including the Boy Scouts, championed by Tom Harris and Will Ervin help improve the environment along Route 40 by picking up trash quarterly as part of the State’s Adopt-A-Highway beautification program.
 They pick up trash along both sides of Rt.
 40 from Centennial Lane to Greenway Drive.
-MHPC has participated in this program since May 1990 by making 96 pick-ups in 25 years thanks to Tom and all the members/friends/Boy Scouts who have helped keep our community clean.
+MHPC has participated in this program since May 1990.
+We would like to thank Tom, Will, the Boy Scouts and all the members/friends who have helped keep our community clean.

 Souper Bowl of Caring

 The Souper Bowl of Caring utilizes Super Bowl weekend in America to mobilize young people to fight hunger and poverty in their local communities.
 Its vision is to transform Super Bowl weekend into America's largest youth-led weekend of giving and serving.
 On February 7, 2016 we conducted our Souper Bowl Sunday collection.
 We collected a total of $397.35 ($300.35/Broncos and $97.00/Panthers).
 This year the youth decided that they wanted to donate the money to the Presbyterian Hunger Program-Cents-Ability.

 LOTS (Loose Offering To Share)